ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 __Example 1__ gives the computation speed of our implementation.

 __Example 2__ will be released soon.
 It is a high-performance large-scale trajectory optimizer.
 It achieves almost the same trajectory quality as the global trajectory optimizer in [Teach-Repeat-Replan](https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan) while using significantly less computation time.

+## 3. Performance

+We compare our implementation with four existing works.